You will love how quick this crochet towel holder is to make!

 But, as I made my own crochet towel toppers I encountered 2 problems with this style towel topper.
 The first problem is piercing the holes into the towel to start crocheting the topper.
 If you don’t have a special rotary blade cutter that can do that for you then it can be difficult to create those holes.

-The second problem is the crocheted towel topper holding up after many washes.
+Now, the second problem is the crocheted towel topper holding up after many washes.
 It does not look as nice once it has been washed over and over.
-This may not be a problem for some if they only use these towels as a decor piece but I was using these as actual hand towels and not just decor.
+This may not be a problem for some if they only use these towels as a decor piece but I use these as actual hand towels and not just decor.

 Now, several years after making my first crochet towel topper comes this style crochet kitchen towel holder.